Wuxia Glossary - A Beginner's Guide to Wuxia Stories

 Clans, Factions and Sects

-Cihang Jingzhai (慈航静斋): A mystical faction that often appears in the stories of Hong Kong “modern” Wuxia writer, Huang Yi.
+Cihang Jingzhai (慈航静斋): A mystical faction that often appears in the novels of Hong Kong “modern” Wuxia writer, Huang Yi.
 The de facto leader of the righteous factions, Cihang Jingzhai consistently plays a heavy, albeit veiled hand, in restoring national peace and determining the rightful heirs to the Chinese empire.

-Diancang Pai (点苍派): Diancang Pai mostly appears in Gu Long and Liang Yushen stories.
+Diancang Pai (点苍派): Diancang Pai mostly appears in Gu Long and Liang Yushen Wuxia stories.
 Their disciples are usually portrayed as skilled swordsman capable of superior qinggong.

-Emei Pai (峨嵋派): Emei Pai, named after the Buddhist peak in Sichuan, appears in many Wuxia stories.
-It is one of the orthodox sects and is typically associated with superior swordplay.
+Emei Pai (峨嵋派): Emei Pai, named after the famous Buddhist peak in Sichuan, appears in many Wuxia stories.
+It is always one of the orthodox sects and is typically associated with superior swordplay.
 In Jin Yong’s stories, Emei Pai is dominated by females, and is loosely affiliated with Wudang Pai.

 Honghua Hui (红花会): The heroic underground movement in Jin Yong’s first novel, The Book and the Sword (书剑恩仇录).
 The movement was a gathering of powerful martial artists with the explicit aim of overthrowing the Qing Dynasty.
 The protagonist of The Book and the Sword, Chen Jialuo (陈家洛), headed the movement.

-Huashan Pai (华山派): The actual Mount Hua is the “Western Peak” of the five holy Taoist mountains in China.
+Huashan Pai (华山派): The actual Mount Hua is the “Western Peak” of the five holy Taoist mountains of China.
 In Jin Yong’s stories, Huashan Pai is respected as one of the strongest swordplay sect.
 As a testimony to the popularity of Jin Yong’s novels, many Chinese tourists to Mount Hua nowadays brave the dangerous trek uphill simply to visit locations associated with Jin Yong’s stories.
 One such popular location is the perilous Cliff of Penance (思过崖).

-Jinqian Bang (金钱帮): Translated as the “Money Gang,” this was an expansionist, powerful organisation in Gu Long’s signature work, Duoqing Jianke Wuqing Jian (多情剑客无情剑).
+Jinqian Bang (金钱帮): Translated as the “Money Gang,” this was an expansionist, powerful organization in Gu Long’s signature work, Duoqing Jianke Wuqing Jian (多情剑客无情剑).
 The gang was headed by the powerful and evil Shangguan Jinhong (上官金虹), the primary antagonist of that story.

 Kongdong Pai (空洞派): Named after one of the sacred Taoist mountain ranges of China, Kongdong Pai is usually one of the orthodox sects in Wuxia stories.
-In Jin Yong’s The Heaven Sword and Dragon Sabre (倚天屠龙记), it was one of the six main orthodox sects and respected for its fist play.
+In Jin Yong’s The Heaven Sword and Dragon Sabre (倚天屠龙记), it was one of the six main orthodox sects and respected for its superior fist techniques.

 Kunlun Pai (昆仑派): The actual Kunlun Mountain Range lies at the extreme western borders of China.
 Despite that, Kunlun Pai often appears as one of the main orthodox sects in many Wuxia stories.
 Like Emei and Wudang, they are respected for their superior swordplay techniques.